 What we need in part is a communal vision.
 We (society) are sending you to college.
 You may not feel it, but the taxpayers are investing in you for society’s future.
 We may habitually think of our education as an individual effort, but in fact it’s a corporate endeavor.
 Accordingly, churches are not looking for a tenth of your minimum wage, although every bit helps.
 Rather, the church needs you as a true partner.
 Stewardship involves not just giving money to the church, but learning to restructure lifestyles toward a grander vision of the church in general and finance in particular.

-Consider this summer, if you’re not taking classes, an internship in the real world.
-Teach yourself about money, personal finance, credit and savings this summer.
+Consider doing an internship in the real world this summer.
+Teach yourself about money, personal finance, credit and savings.
 And start giving your stewardship muscles a workout.
 Here are some tips for tithing this summer:

 If you don’t have a job, but still have some cash-flow, consider giving to the needy an equal amount that you spend on entertainment (movies, dining, dancing, sports, toys etc).
 This will involve a very useful habit: keeping a log of your spending habits this summer.
 Record every dollar without judgment, just matter-of-fact.
 You will begin to see patterns, and patterns will help you tweak your performance.
 It may actually sting you next time you spend five dollars to rent a movie you don’t really care to see.